DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-27.md

 ## My Notes

 - [[#v47]]: Jesus called "Eli, eli", meaning "My God, my God, why have you forsaken me." *Eli* means *my God*, but it is also short for Elijah.
 (Elijah means *my God is Yah.*) So the people mistakenly thought that Jesus was calling for the prophet Elijah.

+### "You see to it."
+Matthew repeats this phrase *"See to it*" in this chapter.
+I do not think this is an accident.
+I think he is deliberately showing us a parallel.

+- [[Matt-27#v4|Matthew 27.4]] saying, "I have sinned in that I betrayed innocent blood."
+But they said, "What is that to us? ==You see to it.=="
+- [[Matt-27#v24|Matthew 27.24]] So when Pilate saw that nothing was being gained, but rather that a disturbance was starting, he took water and washed his hands before the multitude, saying, "I am innocent of the blood of this righteous person. ==You see to it.=="

+In both instances:
+1. someone explicitly uses the phrase *innocent blood*
+2. someone is expressing an objection to the idea of contributing to Jesus' death
+3. someone is worried about their own culpability
+4. someone is explicitly stating that Jesus is without sin

+When we look deeper at each of these situations, the tell us quite a bit about Jesus and His accusors.

+#### Regretful Judas
+In verses 3-8 we see Judas the disciple immediately after he betrays Jesus, his own teacher, to death.
+Judas "*felt remorse*" (that is regret).
+He says to the chief priests and elders of the temple "I have sinned in that I betrayed innocent blood."
+This is explicitly referring to Jesus.
+He knows that Jesus has done nothing wrong and yet now He is to be executed for crimes that He never committed.

+The reply of the chief priests is drenched in irony.
+"What is that to us?
+You see to it."
+What is that to you?
+How can priests of the temple say that it is not their problem when a sinner comes to them and confesses his sin?
+It is literally their job to bring the people into right relationshi

 ---
 ## Footnotes